post-self/motes-played.post-self.ink/content/thoughts.md

 And here are the lessons that it does ***not*** teach:

-* **It is okay to groom children, even if those children are adults.** Motes explicitly avoids this and trusts others to help find the ones she cannot see.
+* **It is somehow, in some bizarro universe, okay to groom children, even if those children are adults.** Motes explicitly avoids this and trusts others to help find the ones she cannot see.

 Usually, I am stuck on the number three being used to prove points — hendiatris! — but I am not even going to bother including two more points, because this is the only one that has been (and I suspect will be) raised as a concern, even at the expense of any other issues presented within the book.
 Motes also has a death kink that one of her not-parents loathes.
 She drinks even when presenting as a child.
 Beholden is an alcoholic and has destructive tantrums, lashing out at those around her.
-Hammered Silver is a PTA-mom lookin' HOA president ass bitch[^makefun] who abuses her not-husband, Waking World, and Waking World enables a lot of her bullshit.
+Hammered Silver is a PTA-mom-lookin', HOA-president-ass bitch[^makefun] who abuses her not-husband, Waking World, and Waking World enables a lot of her bullshit.

 <figure>
     <img src="/hammered-silver.png">